 A bit further on we enter the city of Roeselare which seems to be entirely shut.
 I had planned this as coffee stop number one.
 Out with the phone and Google Maps to the rescue, seems there should be a bakery close to our route out of town.
 We turn onto a side street and can’t see anything obvious but then spot the word Brood above the big wooden door of an imposing looking building.
 On the steps is a black board with the word Open written in chalk.
 I lean my bike against the wall and try the door.
 Inside I find a fine bakery with a coffee machine.
 Yes!
 Caffeine!

 We chat to the owner who tells us about the 1970 Road World Champion, Jean-Pierre Monseré, from nearby in the city, who was killed in a road race the following year when he was hit head on by a car driver who drove onto a closed race circuit.
 Tragically his young son was killed on his bike by a driver a few years later.
-Before we leave he hands us a couple small pastries on the house “for the road”, the same that he supplies to Lotto-Soudal for training rides.
+Before we leave he hands us a couple small pastries on the house “for the road”.
 Carefully wrapped in a serviette we place them in jersey pockets.
 Given the headwind they will almost certainly come in handy later.

 Back into the headwind towards Wevelgem, across the river Leie, and loop around to the east of Roubaix.
 Ice tea on the forecourt of a tiny petrol station in a town straddling the French border.
 We turn back to the north, out of the wind at last.
 Through a housing estate and bouncing across some kerbs we turn into the famous velodrome.

 It’s empty and looks a little scruffy, but this is the place of legends.
 Today there are just some bored teens smoking in the top corners of the grandstand.
 We lap it a few times then climb to the top of the banking to sit in the sun.
 I remember the Roeselare pastry in my back pocket.